Vansh290802/supply_chain_project/README.md

 │   └── saved_models/         # Saved model artifacts and weights
 │
-├── mlruns/                    # MLflow tracking directory (gitignored) └── output_*/                  # Generated output and models
+├── mlruns/                    # MLflow tracking directory (gitignored) ├── global.env                 # Environment variables (gitignored)
+└── output_*/                  # Generated output and models
 ```

-## Model Tracking with MLflow
+## Model Tracking with MLflow and DagsHub
-The project now includes MLflow integration for comprehensive model tracking and monitoring:
+The project uses MLflow for comprehensive model tracking and monitoring, with DagsHub as the tracking server:

+### Viewing Experiments
+1. Go to your DagsHub repository
+2. Navigate to the "Experiments" tab
+3. You'll see all tracked experiments with metrics, parameters, and artifacts

 ### Tracked Metrics
 - Model parameters and hyperparameters